katholiek-onderwijs-vlaanderen/sri4node/README.md

 Now we can start Express.js to start serving up our SRI REST interface :

-    app.listen(app.get('port'), function() {
+    app.listen(5000, function() {
         console.log("Node app is running at localhost:" + app.get('port'))
     });

 ## Processing Pipeline

-sri4node has a very simple pipeline for mapping SRI resources onto a database.
+sri4node has a very simple processing pipeline for mapping SRI resources onto a database.
-We explain the possible operations below :
+We explain the possible HTTP operations below :
 * reading regular resources (GET)
 * updating/creating regular resources.
 (PUT)
 * deleting regular resources.
 (DELETE)
-* reading list resources (queries) (GET)
+* reading *list* resources (queries) (GET)

-In essence you can define 1 regular resource per database row.
-A list resource corresponds to a query on a database table (and can be expanded to include multiple regular resource).
+In essence we map 1 *regular* resource to a database row.
+A *list* resource corresponds to a query on a database table.
+List resource support *expansion*, to allow you to include the corresponding regular resource in the same request.

-When reading a regular resource a database row is transformed into an SRI resource by doing things :
+When reading a *regular* resource a database row is transformed into an SRI resource by doing things :

-1. Check if you have permission by executing all registered functions in the mapping ('secure').
+1. Check if you have permission by executing all registered *secure* functions in the configuration.
 2. Retrieve the row and convert all columns into a JSON key-value pair (key maps directly to the database column name).
 All standard JSON datatypes are converted automatically to JSON.
-All values are passed through the 'onread' function for conversion, if defined.
+Values can be transformed by one of the *onread* function (if configured).
 By default references to other resources (GUIDs in the database) are expanded to form a relative URL.
 3. Add a $$meta section to the response document.

-When creating or updating a regular resource a database row is updated/inserted by doing this :
+When creating or updating a *regular* resource a database row is updated/inserted by doing this :

 1. Check if you have permission by executing all registered *secure* functions.
 2. Perform schema validation on the incoming resource.
 3. Execute *validate* functions.
+All functions must return [Q promises][q-kriskowal] that resolve.
+If one or more of the *validate* functions rejects it's promise, the client receives a 409 Conflict.
 4. Convert the JSON document into a simple key-value object.
 Keys map 1:1 with database columns.
-All incoming values are passed through the *onwrite*/*oninsert* function for conversion, if defined.
-By default references to other resources (relative links in the JSON document) are reduced to foreign keys (GUIDs) in the database.
+All incoming values are passed through the *onwrite*/*oninsert* function for conversion (if configured).
+By default references to other resources (relative links in the JSON document) are reduced to foreign keys values (GUIDs) in the database.
 5. insert or update the database row.
 6. Execute *afterupdate* or *afterread* functions.